grettke/help/help.md

 -   110,003

 -   A distinct fringe provides a definition of space.
--   The modeline is always at the bottom and doesn&rsquo;t need differentiation.
+-   The modeline is always at the bottom and doesn't need differentiation.
 -   Minimize bold and italic faces.
 -   Minimize fringe indicators.